SzymonRojek/single-price-grid-component/README.md

 Clone this repo to your desktop and run this project locally.

-Challenge from the website [Frontend Mentor](https://www.frontendmentor.io)
+This challenge has been taken from the website [Frontend Mentor](https://www.frontendmentor.io).